LGBTQ+ Care: Training and Resources for Nurses

 Expand your skill set and cultural competency working with LGBTQ+ patients with these free or low-cost continuing education and training courses.

 Are you ready to earn your online nursing degree?

 It may come as a surprise that accredited nursing schools in the U.S. do not always require training or coursework related to disparities in healthcare for LGBTQ+ patients.
 Nurses' HEALE, a program that equips nurses to care for the elder LGBTQ+ population, points out there is currently no mandate to address inequity in LGBTQ+ care within a nursing curriculum.
 However, because this community does experience a higher rate of disparity in access to healthcare, most providers agree that LGBTQ+ healthcare should be covered in training.

-Ensuring quality healthcare for LGBTQ+ people increases overall well-being and life expectancy.
+Ensuring quality healthcare for LGBTQ+ people, including intersex and asexual individuals, increases overall well-being and life expectancy.
 It may also help to lower healthcare costs, making care more accessible.
 This can be especially important among youth, who face significant stigmatization and discrimination that contribute to poor health outcomes.
-It is the responsibility of nurses and other providers to close these gaps and improve healthcare for sexual minorities.
+It is the responsibility of nurses and other providers to close these gaps and improve healthcare for this population.

 Most programs are accredited and provide continuing nursing education (CNE) credits and contact hours that apply toward license renewal requirements.
 Nurses in Washington, D.C., for example, must complete LGBTQ+-specific continuing education.
 Before enrolling in any program for credit, confirm that your state's board of nursing will accept it.

 The National LGBTQIA+ Health Education Center is committed to preparing healthcare providers to deliver the most optimal care to LGBTQIA+ people via a selection of online webinars and self-paced learning modules.
 Both the webinars and modules are eligible for higher education credit, with most counting for CNE or continuing medical education (CME) credits.